kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 refer to [provider-specific documentation](#cloud-provider-specifics-and-limitations) below to see if it is supported globally, or it needs to be enabled on the datacenter level.

-Dual-Stack can be enabled for each supported CNI (both Canal and Cilium).
+Dual-stack can be enabled for each supported CNI (both Canal and Cilium).

 ### Enabling Dual-Stack Networking from KKP UI
 If dual-stack networking is available for the given provider and datacenter, an option for choosing between